-During 1998, the company entered into a modified coinsurance agreement to cede 70% of its variable annuity business to Equitrust Life Insurance Company ("Equitrust").
-Equitrust is an affiliate of Farm Bureau Life Insurance Company which beneficially owns 33.27% of the Company's common stock.
-Under this agreement and related administrative services agreements, the Company paid Equitrust \$155,908 and \$77,954 for the years ended December 31, 1999 and 1998, respectively.
+During 1998, the Company entered into a modified coinsurance agreement to cede 70% of its variable annuity business to Equitrust Life Insurance Company ("Equitrust").
+Equitrust is an affiliate of Farm Bureau Life Insurance Company which beneficially owns 32.26% of the Company's common stock.
+Under this agreement, the Company paid Equitrust \$118,000, \$120,000 and \$78,000 for the years ended December 31, 2000, 1999 and 1998, respectively.
 The modified coinsurance agreement has an initial term of four years and will continue thereafter until termination by written notice at the election of either party.
 Any such termination will apply to the submission or acceptance of new policies, and business reinsured under the agreement prior to any such termination is not eligible for recapture before the expiration of 10 years.
 Equitrust (or one of its affiliates) provides the administrative support necessary to manage this business.